-43. 6: Comply or explain Council of governors A.5.8 The council should only exercise its power to remove the chairperson or any non-executive directors after exhausting all means of engagement with the board.
+43. 6: Comply or Council of A.5.8 The council should only exercise its power to remove the chairperson or explain governors any non-executive directors after exhausting all means of engagement with the board.

 Not applicable in 2016/17.
 Paragraph 35 of the Trust's constitution describes the process for removal of the chair and other non-executive directors.